CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/05-Deploy-as-containerized-application.md

 After your image has been build now push to your Docker Hub Repo as a public image.

-### Task 3: Create a new Azure App Service and deploy
+### Task 3: Create a new Container App

-Next you need to create an Azure App Service.
+Next you need to create a Container App and a Container App Environment that is connected to the Log Analytics Workspace created in Challenge 1.

-- Select Containerized app option
+- Create Containerized app with vanilla settings

-- Provide docker image/tag
+### Task 4: Configure the Container App

+- Change configuration of Log Analytics Workspace
+- Change configuration to continuous deployment

 ## Challenge Completed if

-Your containerized app is deployed and runs (Azure App Service)
+Your containerized app is deployed and runs the React App created in Challenge 2.